vkola-lab/PodGPT/README.md

 ```
 Please check [here](https://docs.vllm.ai/en/latest/usage/engine_args.html) if you wanna change `Engine Arguments`.

-If you would like to deploy your LoRA adapter, please refer to the [vLLM documentation](https://docs.vllm.ai/en/latest/usage/lora.html#serving-lora-adapters) for a detailed guide.
+If you would like to deploy your LoRA adapter, please refer to the [vLLM documentation](https://docs.vllm.ai/en/latest/usage/lora.html#serving-lora-adapters) for a detailed guide.<br>
-It provides step-by-step instructions on how to serve LoRA adapters effectively in a vLLM environment.
+It provides step-by-step instructions on how to serve LoRA adapters effectively in a vLLM environment.<br>
+**We have also shared our trained LoRA adapter** [here](https://huggingface.co/shuyuej/Public-Shared-LoRA-for-Llama-3.3-70B-Instruct-GPTQ).
+Please download it manually if needed.

 ```shell
 vllm serve shuyuej/Llama-3.3-70B-Instruct-GPTQ \
     --quantization gptq \